test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

      ``config/repository_config.json``

 * The repository configuration object adds dynamic values (like operating system specific settings and paths) to the repository configuration.
-  Not all of them are required for the documentation build process, but the repository configuration also supports the setup process.
+  Not all of them are required for the documentation build process, but the repository configuration also supports the setup process (``setup.py``).

   There is one certain setting in the repository configuration file